AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/best-bets.md

 The Best Bets tab includes a list of all of your hot leads based on their priority, calculated using urgency and relative score.

+>[!CAUTION]
+>
+>Be careful not to exceed 1,000 Best Bets, otherwise the page could stop loading.
+If this occurs, use the filters to narrow down your total number of Best Bets.

 **Filter Options**

 You can click on each of the following buttons to see Best Bets: